Getting Up and Running Locally¶

 $ pip install -r requirements/local.txt

-$ createdb <what you've entered as the project_slug at setup stage>
+$ createdb <what you have entered as the project_slug at setup stage> -U postgres --password <password>

 $ python manage.py migrate